What’s life like in Whanganui?

 Develop your English skills

-When you apply for jobs with New Zealand employers, they will expect you to have good English language kills.
+When you apply for jobs with New Zealand employers, they will expect you to have good English language skills.
 Great English language skills will give you a competitive edge when looking for work.

 The Treaty of Waitangi?